AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 This can occur for three reasons:

 1. **Conversion tracking is not enabled.** Your [!DNL AMC] Advertiser account may not have conversion tracking configured.
-Navigate to your AMC Advertiser account and verify that conversion events are being tracked for the relevant campaigns.
+Navigate to your [Amazon Ads account](https://advertising.amazon.com/sign-in){target="_blank"} and verify that conversion events are being tracked for the relevant campaigns.
 2. **No recorded conversion events.** Even with tracking enabled, your [!DNL AMC] instance may not have recorded any conversion events yet.
 3. **Aggregation threshold not met.** [!DNL AMC] applies a minimum threshold to conversion data.
 If a conversion event type does not have a sufficient number of occurrences, it will not be returned and will not appear in the list.